rcpeters/PIMaaS/README.md

  * bigChainDB - Fancy pants blockchain like persistence layer.
 Required for this project.
 See [bigChainDB/README.md](bigChainDB/README.md) for installing and running.

  * api_0.0.1 - swagger enabled rest service.
-Swagger UI contains the documentation.
-See [api_0.0.1/README.md](api_0.0.1/README.md) for installing and running.
+Swagger UI contains the rest API documentation and service for running rest API.
+See
+   [api_0.0.1/README.md](api_0.0.1/README.md) for installing and running.